- 1 Backing to Fly Reel

 Now we’ve reached the business end of the line.
 It’s time to tie on a fly and start casting.

 We’ll leave you with three tippet-to-fly knots to choose from.
 Use whichever gives you the most confidence.

 The clinch knot is one of the most basic and widely known fishing knots in existence.
 Simply thread the line through the eye of the hook, wrap the tag end around the running line, thread the tag end back through the loop, and pull tight.

 The improved clinch knot starts the same way but has an extra finishing touch that increases the knots strength and keeps the knot from slipping loose before drawing all the way tight — a common issue with the standard clinch knot.

 Once learned, the Orvis knot is very quick to tie and cinches up tight without worry of the line slipping.
-Especially great for tying on small flies, the Orvis knot creates a small head that doesn’t interfere with small dry flies or nymphs.
+Especially great for tying on small flies, it creates a small head that doesn’t interfere with small dry flies or nymphs.

 Non-Slip Mono Loop

-The knots we’ve outlined here will cover 99% of rigging you encounter while fly fishing.
+The knots we outlined here covers 99% of rigging you may encounter while fly fishing.
 Learn them, commit them to memory, and practice until you can tie them with your eyes closed.

 - Cinch your knots quickly.
 Once you get the knot tied loosely and in position, pull the knot tight quickly in one smooth motion.
-This will also help the knot seat properly.
+This also helps the knot seat properly.

 - Always test your knots.
-After you finish tying a knot, give it a good, strong tug to make sure it isn’t coming loose.
+After you finish tying one, give it a good, strong tug to make sure it isn’t coming loose.
 You don’t want to lose a fish of a lifetime from a poorly tied knot.